 The second annual Black Bottom Film Festival will celebrate and shine the spotlight on African American cinema and unique Black people.
 From age-old classics to contemporary work, the festival will showcase movies that unite on the recurring themes of spirituality, family conflict, race, duty, honor, and working-class struggle, themes that are ever-present in August Wilson’s The Pittsburgh Cycle plays.

 The Black Bottom Film Festival will celebrate the African-American filmmaking pioneers of recent decades, fostering an examination of how Black filmmakers use art to inspire, challenge, confront, and influence American culture.

-Get Your Tickets for August Wilson Center’s Next Event!
+Get Your Tickets for August Wilson Cultural Center’s Next Event!

 The August Wilson Cultural Center will be hosting a wide range of riveting performances and celebrating renowned artists this February.
 Become part of the excitement and experience these events in Pittsburgh by purchasing your tickets today!